farmOS/farmOS/docs/development/environment/documentation.md

     $ sudo pip install mkdocs mkdocs-material
     $ git clone https://github.com/farmOS/farmOS.git farmOS
     $ cd farmOS
-    $ git checkout 2.x
     $ git remote add sandbox git@github.com:<username>/farmOS.git
     $ mkdocs serve

-Your local farmOS 2.x documentation site should now be available for browsing: http://127.0.0.1:8000/.
+Your local farmOS documentation site should now be available for browsing: http://127.0.0.1:8000/.
 When you find a typo, an error, unclear or missing explanations or instructions, hit ctrl-c, to stop the server, and start editing.
 Find the page you’d like to edit; everything is in the docs/ directory.
 Make